Adobe ColdFusion Builder

 Adobe ColdFusion Builder is the name for Adobe's Eclipse-based development IDE that can be used to build applications for ColdFusion.
 The product's original codename, "Bolt", is a reference to the original lightning icon for ColdFusion from the Allaire days.
-In 2010, Adobe released the product and officially renamed it Adobe ColdFusion Builder, often referred to as CFBuilder.
+Adobe officially released the IDE in 2010 under the name Adobe ColdFusion Builder.

+History

+Adobe ColdFusion Builder became available on 22 March 2010, alongside Flash Builder 4.
+The IDE was designed to provide a dedicated development environment for ColdFusion applications, integrating coding, debugging, and server management tools within the Eclipse framework.

+In subsequent releases, Adobe expanded the IDE's functionality with improved code navigation, debugging support, and broader platform compatibility.

 Version history

 Adobe ColdFusion Builder 1.0

-ColdFusion Builder became available on March 22, 2010, along with Flash Builder 4.